vikas5914/jpegoptim-win/README.md

 Author: [Vikas Kapadiya](https://www.kapadiya.net/)

 PS: We also provide 64 bit binaries.
+Thanks to [Michele Locati](https://github.com/mlocati) for the script